awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 1. Sign in to the AWS Management Console and open the CloudFront console at [https://console\.aws\.amazon\.com/cloudfront/](https://console.aws.amazon.com/cloudfront/)\.

 1. If you don’t have a new distribution to move the domain name to, create one\.
-For more information, see [Creating a Web Distribution](distribution-web-creating-console.md)\.
+For more information, see [Creating a Distribution](distribution-web-creating-console.md)\.

 1. Add to the distribution an alternate domain name that includes a wildcard for the alias record set or CNAME record\.
 For example, if the subdomain name that you want to move to the new distribution is `marketing.example.com`, add the alternate domain name `*.example.com`\.
 For more information, see [Using the \* Wildcard in Alternate Domain Names](#alternate-domain-names-wildcard)\.
 **Note**